rsravani123/Sravani/README.md

 ---

 ## Objective
-The goal of this assignment is to assess your ability to write a Python script that processes log files to extract and analyze key information.
+The goal of this is to assess your ability to write a Python script that processes log files to extract and analyze key information.
 This assignment evaluates your proficiency in file handling, string manipulation, and data analysis—essential skills for cybersecurity-related programming tasks.

 ---